Difference between CultureInfo.Get and new CultureInfo

 Console.WriteLine(42.ToString("C", culture)); // €42.00

 The static method CultureInfo.GetCultureInfo returns a read-only instance of the specified culture.
-You can't edit the data from this instance.
-As you can't edit the culture, the method can cache the instance.
-So, it can be faster and reduce memory usage.
+Because the instance is immutable, the method can cache it, making calls faster and reducing memory allocations.

 C#